Amos Alonzo Stagg: Coaching career

 Stagg became the first paid football coach at Williston Seminary, a secondary school, in 1890.
 This was also Stagg's first time receiving pay to coach football.
 He coached there one day a week while also coaching full-time at the International YMCA Training School.
 Stagg then coached at the University of Chicago from 1892 to 1932.
 He was the head football coach and director of the Department of Physical Culture.
-Eventually, university president Robert Maynard Hutchins forced out the 70-year-old Stagg, who he felt was too old to continue coaching.
+Eventually, university president Robert Maynard Hutchins forced out the 70-year-old Stagg, feeling that he was too old to continue coaching.

 At age 70, Stagg moved on to the College of the Pacific in Stockton, California, where he led the Tigers for 14 seasons, from 1933 through 1946, then was asked to resign.
 One of his players at Pacific in 1945-46 was Hall of Fame coach of Navy and Temple Wayne Hardin.

 In the 1924 Summer Olympics in Paris, Stagg served as a coach with the U.S. Olympic Track and Field team.
 He played himself in the movie Knute Rockne, All American, released in 1940.
 From 1947 to 1952 he served as co-coach with his son, Amos Jr., at Susquehanna University in Pennsylvania.
 Stagg's final job was as kicking coach at the local junior college in Stockton, California, which was then known as Stockton College.
 "The Grand Old Man of Football" retired from Stockton College at the age of 96 and died in Stockton six years later.